thanhtungcntt/capture_identity_new/README.md

 Add two rows to the `ios/Runner/Info.plist`:

 * one with the key `Privacy - Camera Usage Description` and a usage description.
-* and one with the key `Privacy - Microphone Usage Description` and a usage description.

 If editing `Info.plist` as text, add:

 ```xml